Dezra and Irene

 At dinner that night, my cousin Lindsay broke the ice by dropping a bottle of vodka before me.
 We all burst out laughing.
 Although what happened was horrible, it was in the past.
 The fact that my mother chose to have been and not abort me proves that she did love me and I was wanted, by at least her.

 The meeting with Dezra and John was fantastic.
 It was great to meet someone who knew and loved Irene.
-I learned that she was funny, sensitive and caring.
-However, she was also nervous and didn’t like flying.
-This is something I have struggled with in my younger years.
+I learned that she was funny, sensitive, and caring.
+However, she was also nervous and didn’t like flying, something I struggled with in my younger years.
 I would have hit off very well with my mother.

 Dezra was adamant that my birth dad was Sandy (Alexander) Dingwall.
 The issue is that DNA doesn’t lie.
 My DNA is connected to my half-sister Carolyn, her brother Ronnie Elson, and their dad, Ronnie Elson, senior.
 I would find out more the next day after breakfast with Carolyn, Ronnie and Ronnie Senior’s sister, Yvonne.